founderpad/coral/README.md

 ## React (NextJS) application

 ## API (Node)
 Typically we would provide a standalone API deployed to AWS (Fargate, EC2 etc), but Nhost provides us with the ablity to create a custom API to facilitate any custom business logic that we may need.
 An example of this is sending emails to users to inform them when their idea or comment has been reported and we take it from there.
+This works by way of webhooks.

 This API is accessed inside the project at its root `/api` (not to be confused with NextJS' API routes at `/src/pages/api`).